salasberryfin/CarND-Advanced-Lane-Lines/writeup_template.md

     return binary_s
 ```
-* Magnitude of the **gradient** so thresholds (30, 100) can be set to identify pixels within a certain gradient range.
+* Obtain the magnitude of the **gradient** so thresholds (30, 100) can be set to identify pixels within a certain gradient range.
 ``` python
 def gradient_magnitude(img, thresh, orient='x'):
     gray = cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)